 Reducing waste production and pollution in the environment while maximizing resource recycling is the goal of developing sustainable closed-loop systems.
 Microbial fertilizers and advanced synthetic biology techniques greatly improve soil quality, decrease fertilizer runoff and water contamination, and increase nutrient use efficiency, all of which increase crop yields [67, 68, 69].
 Intelligent fertilization technology and green chemical processes are also part of sustainable fertilizer manufacturing.
 Through the integration of waste management, energy production, and agricultural production, closed-loop systems can decrease greenhouse gas emissions, lessen dependency on fossil fuels and chemical fertilizers, and transform agricultural waste into valuable resources.
 Furthermore, irrigation water in closed-loop systems can be efficiently collected and recycled, giving crops sufficient protection from the elements.
 Herbicides, fertilizers, and pesticides are not necessary for plants to flourish in regulated conditions, which improves food safety and lessens the environmental impact of chemicals [70].
 Global research on closed-loop ecosystems shows that this all-encompassing management strategy increases agriculture production sustainability and resource efficiency while supporting future space exploration with crucial data and technology [71].
 In conclusion, developing sustainable closed-loop systems has important ecological and financial ramifications and provides creative ways to combat climate change and advance agricultural sustainability.

-Management Strategies that are Adaptive
+Adaptive Management Strategies

 Addressing the risks and dangers posed by climate change requires the development of adaptive management solutions that incorporate insurance systems, disaster risk management, and climate information services [72].
-The adaptation and transformation of global agricultural systems is accelerated by bolstering international collaboration to exchange best practices and experiences in climate change and agricultural adaptation.
+The adaptation and transformation of global agricultural systems are accelerated by bolstering international collaboration to exchange best practices and experiences in climate change and agricultural adaptation.
 Other nations and areas dealing with comparable issues can benefit greatly from the thorough assessment methodology and evaluation techniques discussed by [73] in the study.
 The methodology and techniques outlined above allow for a systematic evaluation of the effects of climate change on agricultural output, and the findings of this assessment are important for developing adaptation and mitigation strategies to fight climate change globally.
-Policymakers can better address the constantly shifting climate environment, protect food security, preserve farmers' livelihoods, and advance the sustainable development of agriculture by having a better understanding of how climate change actually affects agricultural production.
+Policymakers can better address the constantly shifting climate environment, protect food security, preserve farmers' livelihoods, and advance the sustainable development of agriculture by having a better understanding of how climate change affects agricultural production.

 Conclusion

 Both direct and indirect effects of global climate change on agricultural production are extensive and significant.
 Direct effects include changes in crop growth cycles, yields, and quality; indirect effects include increased frequency and severity of extreme weather events; changes in soil fertility; changes in precipitation patterns; and changes in the patterns of pest and disease occurrence.
 Furthermore, through mechanisms including greenhouse gas emissions, deforestation, changes in land use, and supply chains, agricultural operations themselves contribute to climate change, generating feedback loops.
 The issues presented by climate change need the adoption of comprehensive measures in light of these multifaceted relationships.
-However, a number of constraints remain in contemporary research, including a lack of innovation in study methodologies and technologies, as well as a restricted number of research topics and geographies.
-Furthermore, governments, research institutions, farmers, and other stakeholders will need to work together in order to effectively execute the aforementioned initiatives.
+However, of several constraints remain in contemporary research, including a lack of innovation in study methodologies and technologies, as well as a restricted number of research topics and geographies.
+Furthermore, governments, research institutions, farmers, and other stakeholders will need to work together to effectively execute the aforementioned initiatives.
 The precise mechanisms by which climate change affects agricultural production should thus be further investigated in future studies, and more focused technical tools and reaction plans should be suggested.
-Furthermore, it is impossible to overlook how climate change is affecting agricultural ecosystems and the services they provide in order to ensure the long-term growth of global agricultural output.
+Furthermore, it is impossible to overlook how climate change is affecting agricultural ecosystems and the services they provide to ensure the long-term growth of global agricultural output.

 References